Pointwise convergence in nilmanifolds along smooth functions of polynomial growth: Proofs of main theorems

+In conclusion, we have reduced our problem to showing that given the nilmanifold $X'=\overline{u_1^{\R}\dots u_s^{\R}\G}$ (which is also equal to $\overline{u_1^{\Z}\dots u_s^{\Z}\G}$), the averages in \eqref{asdfghjklequation} converge.
+Here, the polynomials $q_{i, N}$ are defined in \eqref{Taylorexp} (they are essentially the Taylor polynomials of the Hardy field functions $x_i$), while the polynomials $p_{i, N},\wt{p}_{j, N}$ were defined by the relations $p_{i, N}=p_i(N+h) \text{ and }\ \wt{p}_{j, N}=\wt{p}_j(N+h)$, where the $p_i,\wt{p}_j$ are polynomials with real coefficients.
+We also recall that the polynomials $\wt{p}_i$ are such that every non-trivial linear combination of them is not an integer polynomial.
+Under all these assumptions, we will show that the polynomial sequence (restricted to the range $0\leq h\leq L(N)$) inside the function $F$ is $\delta$-equidistributed for $N$ sufficiently large in the following step.
+We remark that the growth conditions \eqref{growthinequalitiessht} imposed on the function $L(t)$ will also play a crucial role in this.

-Let $Z\cong \T^{d}$ be the horizontal torus of the nilmanifold $X'=\overline{u_1^{\R}\dots u_s^{\R}\G}$ and let $\pi :X'\to Z$ denote the projection map.
-Let $\delta>0$.
-We claim that the finite polynomial sequence is $\delta$-equidistributed on the nilmanifold $X'$ for $N$ sufficiently large.
-If the claim does not hold for a natural number $N$, then by Theorem \ref{quantitative}, there exists a real number $M>0$ and a non-trivial horizontal character $\chi_N$ of modulus $\leq M$ such, that Since there are only finitely many characters of modulus at most $M$, we have that, if our claim fails, there exists a horizontal character $\chi$, so that holds for infinitely many $N\in \N$.
+{\bf Step 2: Using the quantitative equidistribution theorem:} Let $Z\cong \T^{d}$ be the horizontal torus of the nilmanifold $X'=\overline{u_1^{\R}\dots u_s^{\R}\G}$ and let $\pi :X'\to Z$ denote the projection map.
+Let $\delta>0$ be sufficiently small (in the sense that Theorem \ref{quantitative} is applicable).
+We assert that the finite polynomial sequence is $\delta$-equidistributed on the nilmanifold $X'$ for $N$ sufficiently large.
+If the claim does not hold for a natural number $N$, then by Theorem \ref{quantitative}, there exists a real number\footnote{ The constant $M$ depends only on $\delta$, the nilmanifold $X'$ as well as the degrees of the polynomials $q_i,p_i$, which are all fixed in our arguments.
+The central property we need is that it is independent of the variable $N$.} $M>0$ and a non-trivial horizontal character $\chi_N$ of modulus $\leq M$ such that Thus, if our prior assertion fails, then the above relation would hold for infinitely many $N\in \N$.